bigskysoftware/grugbrain.dev/index.md

 some non-grugs, when faced with web development say:

-"I know, I'll split my front end and back end codebase up and use &lt;hot new SPA library&gt; talking to a GraphQL JSON API back end over HTTP, which is funny because I'm not transfering hypertext, but whatever..."
+"I know, I'll split my front end and back end codebase up and use a hot new SPA library talking to a GraphQL JSON API back end over HTTP (which is funny because I'm not transferring hypertext)"

 now you have two complexity demon spirit lairs